Risk-team icon

 • Request for Information stage.

-For the defense material to qualify, you must upload it within the given time frame and it should meet the requirements of the reason code.
+For the defense material to qualify, you must upload it within the given time frame, and it should meet the requirements of the reason code, following the chargeback guidelines for specific schemes.

 You will generally defend a dispute when: